Alfred Pennyworth: Fictional character biography

-In Alfred's first appearance, he was overweight and clean-shaven; however, when the 1943 Batman serial was released, William Austin, the actor who played Alfred, was trim and sported a thin moustache.
+In Alfred's first appearance, he was overweight and clean-shaven; however, when the 1943 Batman serial was released, William Austin, the actor who played Alfred, was trim and sported a thin mustache.

 DC editors wanted the comic Alfred to resemble his cinematic counterpart, so in Detective Comics #83 (January 1944), Alfred vacationed at a health resort, where he slimmed down and grew a mustache.

 This look has remained with the character ever since, even surviving his apparent "death" and resurrection.

 Alfred was originally conceived as a comedic foil for Batman and Robin; he spoke with a Cockney accent, and simply arrived on Wayne Manor's doorstep to announce that he was beginning his duties.

 In most early tales, he made bungling attempts to be a detective on a par with the young masters.
 He was given a four-page feature of his own, "The Adventures of Alfred", in Batman #22 (April–May 1944) and the feature lasted 13 issues, skipping Batman #35, with the last story in Batman #36.

 The stories followed a simple formula, with Alfred solving a crime and catching the culprits entirely by accident.
 In later years, the comedic aspects of the character were downplayed.